-Andy Wareham (b.1994) is an up-and-coming conductor, composer and musician based in Southampton, UK.
+Andy Wareham (b.1994) is a conductor, composer and brass tutor based in Southampton, UK.

 Andy's musical journey began at the age of six under the tuition of Lesley Milam.
 Ever since then he has aspired to become an accomplished professional within the music industry.

 An experienced jazz trumpet player and brass band cornetist, Andy has performed in a number of high profile locations.
 These include the Montreux Jazz Festival, The Concorde Club Southampton, Principality Stadium, Wales Millennium Centre, Symphony Hall Birmingham, Barbican Centre, Branwyn Hall and the Royal Albert Hall.

 He has received a number of awards for his performance, including a special honour from Wynton Marsalis following a performance at the Barbican Centre in London during the ‘Essentially Ellington’ competition, hosted by Jazz at Lincoln Center.

 In addition to his playing within the classical and jazz genres, Andy is regularly involved with live music and became a staple member of Cardiff's live music scene during his time in Wales; performing in a wide range of popular venues with multiple groups.
 He is an in-demand session musician and has been featured regularly on BBC Radio, most recently as part of rock band ‘Johnny Cage and the Voodoo Groove’.